LED lights in an aquarium are constantly surrounded by water. So, can LED lights get wet?

 Other reasons for water leaks are improper installation of the aquarium, cracks in the glass, faulty gaskets, etc.

-LED lights can get damaged if there is water leakage in the aquarium.
+LED lights get damaged if there is water leakage in the aquarium.

 3. Water Splash